david-a-parry/vcfhacks/readme.md

 You will also need to install the Tabix.pm perl module by Heng Li.
 Download the latest version of tabix from https://sourceforge.net/projects/samtools/files/tabix/, unpack the tabix-x.x.x.tar.bz2 file and run 'make' in the newly created 'tabix-x.x.x' directory.
 Next cd into the 'perl' subdirectory, run 'perl Makefile.PL' followed by 'make test'.
 If tests succeed run 'sudo make install' to complete Tabix.pm installation.

+Other perl modules required by these scripts are installable via CPAN.

 __CODE__

 These scripts were written __David A. Parry__, a geneticist/molecular biologist at the University of Leeds.
 These were written and modified over a period of self-tutelage in which my programming styles/skills have been changeable so anyone browsing code may see varying states of readability and documentation.
 This is an issue I hope to tidy up over time.